Pljuni i zapjevaj moja Jugoslavijo

-Pljuni i zapjevaj moja Jugoslavijo is the eighth studio album by Yugoslav rock band Bijelo Dugme, released in 1986.
+Pljuni i zapjevaj moja Jugoslavijo is the eighth studio album by Yugoslavian rock band Bijelo Dugme, released in 1986.

 Pljuni i zapjevaj moja Jugoslavijo is the band's first album recorded with vocalist Alen Islamović, who came to the band as replacement for Mladen Vojičić "Tifa".
 It is also the band's first album since 1977 live album Koncert kod Hajdučke česme to feature keyboardist Laza Ristovski as the official member of the band and the band's last studio album to feature keyboardist Vlado Pravdić.

 The album was polled in 1998 as the 53rd on the list of 100 greatest Yugoslav Rock and Pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).